 Economics is the study of how economic systems work and of the general economic principles that emerge.
 While economic theory may be studied in isolation, its applications must take account of political, social, legal and moral constraints and implications.
 Both theory and applications are considered in all the specializations offered by the School of Economics.
 There are full-time and part-time courses leading to the award of the degree of Bachelor of Commerce in Economics (3530), Econometrics (3560), Economics/Econometrics (3580), Economic History (3590) and Industrial Relations (3550).
-Economics is also a major study in the Arts course (3400).
+Economics, economic history and industrial relations are also major studies in the Arts course (3400).
 The School also offers a full-time course leading to the award of the Bachelor of Commerce Diploma in Education in Economics (3535) or Economic History (3595).
 There are full-time courses leading to the award of the combined degree of Bachelor of Commerce/ Bachelor of Laws in Economics (4750) and in Industrial Relations (4750).